epurpur/Darden_IntroToPython/README.md

 Python is a general purpose programming language used for a huge variety of purposes.
 It's user community is growing rapidly!
 (https://stackoverflow.blog/2017/09/06/incredible-growth-python/)

+# Object Oriented Programming (Very Brief Overview)
+I mentioned that python is an Object Oriented Language.
+What does that mean?

+Object oriented languages (Python, Java, C++ for example) use objects which contain data in the form of fields, and code in the form of procedures.
+In object oriented programming, computer programs are designed by making them out of objects that interace with one another.
+Python is a class-based language, meaning objects are an instance of a class.

 # Why learn Python instead of other languages?
 * Python is not magic.
 Many other languages can do what python does.